cfengine/documentation/reference/promise-types/reports.markdown

 ### friend_pattern

-**Synopsis**: Regular expression to keep selected hosts from the friends report list
+**Description**: Regular expression to keep selected hosts from the friends report list

 This regular expression should match hosts we want to exclude from